RafalKucharskiPK/PhD-seminar/method.md

 ---

-# 4. Canonical structure of a Method section in ML
+# 4. Canonical structure of a Method section

-A common structure for ML conference papers is:
+A common structure is:

 ## 3. Method
 ### 3.1 Problem formulation